NateAdventures/NateAdventures/README.md

 <br />

-8 years of financial and data analysis experience. with C++ and AI/ML projects on the side.
+8 years of financial and data analysis experience, with a fewC++ and AI/ML projects on the side.
+1 more year as a Project manager.
+I've worked in a Fintech, logistics and B2B sales fields.

 <br />